 Within the functions folder, include your

-.js files which contain your functions.
+.js file which contains your functions.
 You might consider adding a README markdown file to communicate what the functions are for, how they work, and if you have a build process to author them.

 To prevent accidental edits from within the design manager, you can lock your folder.
 To lock a folder, navigate to the design manager, then right-click the folder and select Lock folder.